jethro1288/jethro_hu/README-running-instruction.md

 ### Steps of reviewing and verifying my changes
 * Make sure the running environment has Maven and Java (1.8) installed.
 * Download the ZIP file or clone the repository from Github
-* Run CMD and navigate to the main folder(jethro_hu) that includes my changes, and run the command of `mvn clean install`
+* Run CMD and navigate to the main folder(jethro_hu) that includes my changes, and run the command of `mvn clean package`
 * Under the main folder, run the command of `java -jar target/momenton-1.0.jar` and then the organization hierarchy will be printed on the console, which is similar to the following: